qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    Tools to manage the layers panel are also available to layout the map and legend items of the print composer

-.. index:: Preset visibility
+.. index:: Map themes
-.. _preset_visibility:
+.. _map_themes:

-Configuring Map Themes
+Configuring map themes
 ......................

 The button |showPresets| allows you to configure **Map Themes** in the legend.